NanomatchGmbH/nanoscope-docs/docs/source/getting_started/quick_start.rst

    .. note :: * You can run the workflow with fewer cores, if the above resources are not available.
 This increases runtime respectively.

-        * Memory is provided in MB in the resources tab.
+        * Memory is provided in MB in the ``Resources`` tab.
 Running Nanoscope with less memory than indicated in the table above is possible, but you may run into out-of-memory issues especially for larger molecules.

-        * Further information on resources is provided in the :ref:`user_guide_settings` section.
+        * Walltime is provided in seconds in the ``Resources`` tab.

-g.
+f.
 Save and Submit the Workflow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     1. Save the workflow with ``Ctrl+S`` or by clicking ``File -> Save`` or ``File -> Save As...``